georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 ## Subscribing to state updates in components' templates

-In case a component doesn't execute any logic on state updates and it only serves as a proxy to pass the state to its template to render it, Angular provides a nice shortcut to subscribe to state updates from templates directly via the `async` pipe. `ngFor` in the example below will redraw a list of candidates every time the state is updated.
+In case a component doesn't execute any logic on state update and it only serves as a proxy to pass the state to its template, Angular provides a nice shortcut to subscribe to state updates directly from templates via the `async` pipe. `ngFor` in the example below will redraw a list of candidates every time the state is updated.

 {% highlight html linenos %}
 <ul>